TerminaTorX1999/FIX_and_Trade_Lifecycle_Analytics_Platform-/README.md

-# FIX and Trade Lifecycle Analytics Platform
+FIX and Trade Lifecycle Analytics Platform

-Simulates an event-driven trading order lifecycle and provides basic tools to debug logs using Bash.
+Simulates an event-driven trading order lifecycle and provides basic tools to analyse order logs using Bash.

-## Features
+Features
-- Generates structured logs for order events (NEW, ACK, FILL, CANCEL)
+• Generates FIX-style order events across NEW, ACK, PARTIAL_FILL, FILL, CANCEL and REJECT states.
-- Identifies incomplete orders
+• Analyses order flow using grep, awk and sort.
-- Analyses order flow using grep, awk, and sort
+• Supports investigation of trade lifecycle events and operational exceptions.

-## Why this matters
+Why this matters
-Helps understand how trading systems behave and how to debug execution issues using log data.
+Helps understand how trading systems process orders and how operations teams investigate execution and lifecycle issues using log data.